Puma VCTs adopt our 22 year track record of investing in smaller companies.

 All Puma VCTs are listed on the London Stock Exchange.

 VCT fundraise in 2017/18 tax year

 of companies have seen an increase in turnover since VCT investment

-By following our investment strategy, each of the first five Puma VCTs led their group for total returns.
+By following our investment strategy, each of the first five Puma VCTs led their respective peer group for total returns.

-The first two VCTs were the first limited-life VCTs to return over 100p per share to investors, and Puma VCT V delivered a total return of 106.3p per share, equivalent to a total return on the invested amount of 52.3% (equivalent to a 9.4% annual return).
+The first two VCTs were the first limited-life VCTs to return over 100p per share to investors, and Puma VCT V delivered a total return of 106.3p per share, equivalent to a total return on the invested amount, including the income tax relief, of 52.3% (equivalent to a 9.4% annual return).